liliangxiao/liliangxiao.github.io/_posts/2025-10-17-consciousness.markdown

 tags:  [AI]
 ---
 # Artificial Conciousness
+What follows is a vague and general analysis, a personal framework for thinking about the monumental problem of artificial consciousness.
 ## Conciousness

 **Consciousness is the correlational intelligence established between abstraction of senses and ego-focus**.
 When a connection between abstracted concepts are activited by senses from both external or internal(illusion, dreams, memory) with regard to ego-focus, consciousness happens like sparks wihch is incentive driven.
 The abstracted concepts can also act as a higher level of sense to trigger advanced intelligence conciousness, which may be considered high level intelligence which features at slow logic processing at higher levels of abstraction.